 Creating a policy for when and how to use a corporate card is the easiest way to introduce control over card spend.
-But where 91% of enterprise companies have a written T&E policy, only 40% have the resources to enforce it.
 Most rely on their employees to comply, or only check transactions over a certain dollar value.

 T&E policies also force finance teams to take a reactive stance to violations.
 Finance ends up being the ‘keeper of the policy’ and this fosters a culture of oversight rather than ownership.